everyone is welcomed to [visit].

 those daily costs could be further reduced, depending on how much value each person brings. everyone will be required to live and work in the community. kitchen. garden. composting. maintenance in general. an equivalent shift of up to 4h per day, average.
 20h per week at most. but we don’t really think in those terms, as you’ll learn…

 doing the math, you can easily retire within our lifestyle. in an analogy-estimate, with just 60k in your pocket, you can pay for at least 10 years of life. (but let’s not get too far on the mind here)

 as soon as we assemble the new members we probably should crowdfund (among us or elsewhere) to build the kitchen, more compost toilets, and a hot shower, for instance. these mustn’t cost more than 5k all together if we build them ourselves. (hopefully)

 we do have many restrictions as well!

-no smokers. zero tolerance in this phase. it’s essential for security against wood fire, in portugal.
+no smokers. zero tolerance. it’s essential for security against wood fire, in portugal.

 only organic material is allowed to go in the land, from cosmetics to paint and anything that may quickly leak underground.

 only vegan food. we don’t have the infrastructure for composting meat. plus the smell in itself cam attract wild animals, which we also can’t handle today.

 recapitulating the main points:

 this is just a plan, to be remade!